boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** A research librarian and psychometrics expert.

 ***Follow-up Prompt:***
-"I need to select a questionnaire to measure `[your primary outcome, e.g., digital health literacy]`.
+"*I need to select a questionnaire to measure `[your primary outcome, e.g., digital health literacy]`.
 Identify two validated questionnaires suitable for use in an elderly population.
-For each, provide:
+For each, provide:*
-1. A brief description and the number of items.
+*1. A brief description and the number of items.*
-2. Published data on its validity (e.g., content, construct) and reliability (e.g., Cronbach's alpha).
+*2. Published data on its validity (e.g., content, construct) and reliability (e.g., Cronbach's alpha).*
-3. Information on scoring and interpretation.
+*3. Information on scoring and interpretation.*
-4. Any known limitations or costs."
+*4. Any known limitations or costs.*"

 ---